Lycurgus1/CI_Jenkins/README.md

 ```

 ## Modifying Jenkins for continuous integration
+**Max number of builds**
+- Set to 1

+**Seeting email notification**
+- Go to office 365 connector
+- Select add webhook
+- Add name then follow instructions on question mark near URL box
+- It may take a few commits for it to update

 **The code checked is code from the develop branch (not the master branch)**
 - Specify branch under source code management to :origin/develop